MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 After scaling the scores, we apply the **softmax** function to the scores to convert them into a probability distribution.
 This gives the **attention weights** that determine how much each token should "pay attention" to all the other tokens in the sequence.

 ![[Pasted image 20241222173543.png]]
-This results in a set of attention weights αij\alpha_{ij}αij​ for token iii, which tells the model how much token iii should focus on each token jjj when predicting the next token.
+This results in a set of attention weights αij​ for token i, which tells the model how much token i should focus on each token j when predicting the next token.

 **8. Weighted Sum of Value Vectors**

 The next step is to compute the **weighted sum** of the Value vectors based on the attention weights.
-For each token iii, the output of the self-attention layer is a weighted sum of all Value vectors VjV_jVj​, where the weights are the attention scores αij\alpha_{ij}αij​:
+For each token i, the output of the self-attention layer is a weighted sum of all Value vectors V_j​, where the weights are the attention scores αij:

 ![[Pasted image 20241222173601.png]]